2017 SAFF U-15 Championship

-The 2017 SAFF U-15 Championship was the 4th edition of the SAFF U-15 Championship, an international football competition for men's under-15 national teams organized by SAFF.
+The 2017 SAFF U-15 Championship was the fourth edition of the SAFF U-15 Championship, an international football competition for men's under-15 national teams organized by SAFF.
 Since most teams use to send their U-15 team keeping in mind 2018 AFC U-16 Championship qualification it has been officially changed to U-15 tournament.
-The tournament was hosted by Nepal from 18–27 of August, 2017 at ANFA Complex, Satdobato and Halchowk Stadium.
+The tournament was hosted by Nepal from 18 to 27 of August, 2017 at ANFA Complex, Satdobato and Halchowk Stadium.
 Six teams from the region took part, divided into two groups.

 Host selection

 On July 10, 2017, a tournament draw ceremony was held in the conference room of the Bangladesh Football Federation.

-SAFF general secretary Anwarul Haque Helal and BFF general secretary Abu Nayeem Shohag, were among others present on the occasion.
+SAFF general secretary Anwarul Haque Helal and BFF general secretary Abu Nayeem Shohag were among those present.